maikelbos0/VDT.Core.Blazor.Wizard/src/VDT.Core.Blazor.Wizard/README.md

 }
 ```

+## Interactivity

+The wizard provides the following readonly properties to access state information:

+- `IsActive` - Indicates whether or not the wizard is currently active
+- `ActiveStepIndex` - Index of the currently active step if the wizard is active; otherwise `null`
+- `ActiveStep` - Currently active step if the wizard is active; otherwise `null`
+- `IsFirstStepActive` - Indicates if the first step in the wizard is the currently active one
+- `IsLastStepActive` - Indicates if the last step in the wizard is the currently active one

+The wizard provides the following methods to manipulate its state.
+These methods can also be accessed from the layout context using `context.Wizard`.

+- `Start()` - Open the wizard at the first step if it's not currently active
+- `Stop()` - Close and reset the wizard if it's currently active
+- `GoToPreviousStep()` - Go to the previous step in this wizard if it is active and it's not on the first step
+- `TryCompleteStep()` - Attempt to complete the current step, then either move to the next step or complete the wizard
+- `GoToStep(int stepIndex, bool tryCompleteStep)` - Navigate to a specific step in the wizard if it is active, after optionally attempting to complete the
+  currently active step
+  -  Navigating to the step after the last available step completes and resets the wizard
+- `GoToStep(StepIndexProvider stepIndexProvider, bool tryCompleteStep)` - Navigate to a specific step based on the currently active step in the wizard if it is
+  active, after optionally attempting to complete the currently active step
+  - This is convenient for navigating to a step relative to the current step

+The currently active wizard step provides the following readonly properties to access state information:

+- `IsActive` - Indicates whether or not the wizard step is currently active
+- `IsCompleted` - Indicates whether or not this step has been previously completed; resets to `false` when the wizard is closed

 ## Layout

 A default layout is provided without any styling, but it's easy to supply your own layout using the layout context of a wizard.
 This gives you fine-grained